Here it is. The Ultimate List of 101 Easy Gluten-Free, Grain-Free Snack Ideas for Kids (and Parents). Enjoy.

 13. Maple Roasted Walnuts (recipes for plain, cinnamon vanilla, or curried)

 14. Trail mix (this is one recipe, but the possibilities are endless)

 Creamy.
 Cheesy.
 Sweet.
 Salty.
 I love dips.
-It’s not hard to come up with dip ideas if you’re gluten-free, but here are a few of my favorites.
+It’s not hard to come up with dip ideas if you’re gluten-free, but here are a few of my favorite dip snack ideas for kids.
 Coming up with dippers when you don’t eat grains can be a bit trickier.
 Many of these recipes will work well with fresh veggies or fruits, but don’t forget to see my dipper ideas below.